Christianalamassi/E-commerce-Getranke/README.md

     - Courier New Courier, monospace
     - Roboto

-Languages
-HTML was used as the foundation of the site.
-CSS was used to add the style and layout of the site.
-JavaScript was used for interaction
-Python Used for back end and front end
-Frameworks:
-Django Used as a framework
-Bootstrap5 For adding predefined styled elements and creating Other tools:
-Cloudinary For storing static data
-Gitpod Hosted the workspace.
-Heroku Used for deploying the project
-GitHub Used for hosting the source code of the program Favicon.io Used for generating the website favicon Chrome-Del-Tools For debugging the project
-W3C HTML Validator Used for validating the HTML
-CI Python Linter Used to validating Python Font-Awesome For creating attractive UX with icons responsiveness Google-Fonts for typography
-JsHint used for validating the javascript code
-Jigsaw CSS Validator Used for validating the CSS elephantsql Where the DB is storing django-allauth Used for the authorization gunicorn app-diagrams Used to design the RED amiresponsive Used to check responsive screen Deployment
-Install the dependencies:

-Open the terminal window and type: pip3 install -r requirements.txt.
-Create a .gitignore file in the root directory of the project where you should add env.py.
-Create a .env file. and added the following.
-Added "DEVELOPMENT" in os.environ to DEBUG in setting.py.
-Added '.herokuapp.com' in the setting to ALLOWED_HOSTS. import os: os.environ['SECRET_KEY'] = 'Add a secret key'. os.environ['DATABASE_URL'] = 'will be used to connect to the database'.
-Also add os.environ['DEVELOPMENT'] = "True" in env.py.
-Push to GitHub.
-Migrate by Run the following commands in a terminal:

-python3 manage.py makemigrations.
-python3 manage.py migrate.
-Setting up Heroku

-Go to the Heroku website Heroku.

-Log in or create a Heroku account.

-Login to Heroku and choose Create App.

-Click New and Create a new app.

-Choose a name and select your location.

-Go to the Resources tab.

-From the Resources list select Heroku Postgres.

-Navigate to the Deploy tab

-Click on Connect to Github and search for your repository.

-Navigate to the Settings tab.

-Click on the "Settings" tab and then on "Reveal Config Vars".

-Delete "DISABLE_COLLECTSTATIC = 1" from the list.

-Add CLOUDINARY_URL = API, DATABASE_URL = API, SECRET_KEY = API to the list.

-Now click on the tab "Deploy"

-and then on the button "Deploy Branch" at the bottom of the page. -

-When it's deployed, Click on "Open App" to access the website.

-Here is the website Vet Tiere.
+## Technologies Used
+### Languages
+  - HTML was used as the foundation of the site.
+  - CSS was used to add the style and layout of the site.
+  - JavaScript was used for interaction
+  - Python Used for back end and front end

+### Frameworks:
+  - Django Used as a framework
+  - Bootstrap5 For adding predefined styled elements and creating
+  - Jquery For adding predefined function between backend anf fronend

+### Other tools:
+  - Cloudinary For storing static data
+  - Gitpod Hosted the workspace.
+  - Favicon.io Used for generating the website favicon
+  - Heroku Used for deploying the project
+  - Chrome-Del-Tools For debugging the project
+  - Stripe for payment
+  - GitHub Used for hosting the source code of the program
+  - W3C HTML Validator Used for validating the HTML
+  - CI Python Linter Used to validating Python
+  - Font-Awesome For creating attractive UX with icons responsiveness
+  - Google-Fonts for typography
+  - JsHint used for validating the javascript code
+  - Jigsaw CSS Validator Used for validating the CSS
+  - elephantsql Where the DB is storing
+  - app-diagrams Used to design the RED
+  - Lighthouse
+  - gunicorn
+  - django-allauth Used for the authorization
+  - amiresponsive Used to check responsive screen

+## Deployment
+### Install the dependencies:
+  - Open the terminal window and type:
+    - pip3 install -r requirements.txt.
+    - Create a .gitignore file in the root directory of the project where you should - add env.py.
+    - Create a .env file. and added the following.
+    - Added "DEVELOPMENT" in os.environ to DEBUG in setting.py.
+    - Added '.herokuapp.com' in the setting to ALLOWED_HOSTS.

+  - import os:
+    - os.environ['SECRET_KEY'] = 'Add a secret key'.
+    - os.environ['DATABASE_URL'] = 'will be used to connect to the database'.
+    - Also add os.environ['DEVELOPMENT'] = "True" in env.py.
+    - Push to GitHub.

+  - Migrate by Run the following commands in a terminal:
+    - python3 manage.py makemigrations.
+    - python3 manage.py migrate.

+  - Setting up Heroku
+    - Go to the Heroku website Heroku.

+    - Log in or create a Heroku account.

+    - Login to Heroku and choose Create App.

+    - Click New and Create a new app.

+    - Choose a name and select your location.

+    - Go to the Resources tab.

+    - From the Resources list select Heroku Postgres.

+    - Navigate to the Deploy tab

+    - Click on Connect to Github and search for your repository.

+  - Navigate to the Settings tab.

+  - Click on the "Settings" tab and then on "Reveal Config Vars".

+  - Delete "DISABLE_COLLECTSTATIC = 1" from the list.

+  - Add to the list:
+    - CLOUDINARY_URL = API,
+    -  DATABASE_URL = API,
+    -  SECRET_KEY = API,
+    - EMAIL_HOST_PASS = API,
+    - EMAIL_HOST_USER = API,
+    - SECRET_KEY = API,
+    - STRIPE_WH_SECRET = API

+  - Now click on the tab "Deploy"
+  - and then on the button "Deploy Branch" at the bottom of the page. -

+  - When it's deployed, Click on "Open App" to access the website.

+  - Here is the website [Getränke](https://ecommercepp5-a121ad0ae944.herokuapp.com/).

 Testing
 I have tested the project by the following points